 About

 Unforgotten Archives was founded by Ben Swift in 2024.
 A graduate of Simmons University’s MLIS program with a Masters Degree in Archives Management, he is an archivist with over 15 years of experience with collections large and small.
-Formerly the Head of Rare Books at the company Boo-Hooray, he catalogued numerous collections and archives, launched their online book business, and edited the catalog for their auction with Sotheby’s: Post-war, Counterculture, and Pop.
+He got his start cataloging archives and books at a number of small institutions, including the Amherst Historical Society (where he cataloged the collection of Emily Dickinson's first editor, Mabel Loomis Todd), A.P.E.
+Gallery (where he cataloged Phyllis Kornfield's Cell Block Visions Collection, and the collection of the mail-art collective H.A.M.M.E.R), and the Yiddish Book Center.
+He was formerly the Head of Rare Books at the company Boo-Hooray, where he catalogued numerous books and collections, launched their online book business, and edited the catalog for their auction with Sotheby’s: Post-war, Counterculture, and Pop.
 He was the co-founder and co-editor of the small press Pleasure Editions (2012-2017), a publishing company that focused on new and rediscovered art and poetry.
-He studied literature and art history at Hampshire College and Art Criticism at School of Visual Arts, where he received an Masters Degree in the Art Writing Program in 2020.
+He studied literature and art history at Hampshire College and Art Criticism at School of Visual Arts, where he received a Masters Degree in the Art Writing Program in 2020.

 Our Name